-AIM Research Communities are larger collaborative efforts involving at least 40 people, organized around a particular area of mathematics research.
-The purpose of an AIM Research Community is to support the ongoing research activities of its participants.
-It is expected that Research Communities have a long lifetime and grow over time.
+AIM Research Communities (ARCs) are larger collaborative efforts involving at least 40 people, focused on virtual activities, organized around a particular area of mathematics research.
+The purpose of an ARC is to support the ongoing research activities of its participants, especially people who lack nearby collaborators or who cannot travel.

 Rethinking number theory